itsrarias/itsrarias/README.md

 💡 More About Me

-🎓 Graduated with a B.S. in Computer Science
+- 🎓 Graduated with a B.S. in Computer Science
-💻 Experienced with Python, Java, and JavaScript
+- 💻 Experienced with Python, Java, and JavaScript
-🔥 Passionate about AI, automation, and full-stack development

 📫 Get in Touch